 Another 28 words (2 lines of text) are included under the topic Early Harkupp Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Harkupp family to the New World and Oceana
+Migration of the Harkupp family

-went on to make essential contributions to the emerging nations of Canada and the United States.
-Some of the first immigrants to cross the Atlantic and come to North America carried the name Harkupp, or a variant listed above: John Harcourt, who arrived in Jamaica in 1684; Edward Harcourt, who arrived in Texas in 1836; and Mary Harcourt, who settled in New England
+Faced with the chaos present in England at that time, many English families looked towards the open frontiers of the New World with its opportunities to escape oppression and starvation.
+People migrated to North America, as well as Australia and Ireland in droves, paying exorbitant rates for passages in cramped, unsafe ships.
+Many of the settlers did not make the long passage alive, but those who did see the shores of North America were welcomed with great opportunity.
+Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
+Some of the first immigrants to cross the Atlantic and come to North America carried the name Harkupp, or a variant listed above: John Harcourt, who arrived in Jamaica in 1684; Edward Harcourt, who arrived in Texas in 1836; and Mary Harcourt, who settled in New England in 1773.

 - ^ Burke, John Bernard, The Roll of Battle Abbey.
 London: Edward Churton, 26, Holles Street, 1848, Print.